Ultra High Energy Behaviour

 We now observe that in Quantum Field Theory, a sub space of the full Hilbert space can exhibit the complex or non Hermitian Hamiltonian.\\ Writing $H = M - \imath N$ where $M$ and $N$ are real \cite{wald} we have

 We can now treat $|\phi , \chi >$ as a two state system and further it follows from the above that

 Equation (\ref{wdee}) shows that the states $|\phi >$ and $| \chi >$ decay, but decay at different rates (Cf. also \cite{wald}).\\ Treating $| \phi >$ and $| \chi >$ as particle and anti particle, we have exactly this situation in $B$ and $K^0$ decay.
+It is remarkable that this asymmetry has recently been observed in the case of $B$ mesons at the LHC by Sheldon Stone of Syracuse University and co-workers.
+Such a behaviour was predicted by the author sometime back \cite{bgsmod}.
+This has also been suggested in the case of neutrinos and anti-neutrinos, in recent LHC observations.
 The point here is that as in the case of the $B$ or $K^0$ mesons, the decay rates of the particles and antiparticles would be different, thus leading to a CPT violation.
 The above considerations provide an explanation.